ahmad00m/graff-ms-retrain/README.md

 Once `hr_msms_nist.MSP` has been generated, and placed in `./data/nist-20/`, it must be parsed into a dataframe:

-`python preprocess-nist.py data/nist-20/hr_msms_nist.MSP data/nist-20/inchikeys.pkl --exclude data/nist-20/test_set/exclude_inchikey2d.json`
+`python preprocess-nist.py ../regioisomer_prediction/data/train/nist_train_disjoint.MSP data/nist-20/inchikeys.pkl`

 To then train GrAFF-MS:

-`python train-graff-ms.py data/nist-20/hr_msms_nist.pkl`
+`python train-graff-ms.py ../regioisomer_prediction/data/train/nist_train_disjoint.pkl`

 And to train the NEIMS baseline: